FOSS-Archives/webgui/README.md

 Where things are at:

+* The (an?) unofficial community process repo is at http://github.org/AlliumCepa/webgui
+* The bug tracker for this community effort is here:  http://github.com/AlliumCepa/webgui/issues
-* The bug tracker is here:  http://www.webgui.org/8
+* The original bug tracker is here:  http://www.webgui.org/8
 * Developer discussion forums, for conversations relating to the code itself, are here:  http://www.webgui.org/webgui/dev/discuss
-* Community process discussion is here:  https://github.com/AlliumCepa/webgui/issues/
 * IRC chat is at #webgui on FreeNode; use your favorite IRC-enabled chat client or see irc.org for more info
 * The Wiki is at http://webgui.org/wiki
 * The official PlainBlack WebGUI repo is at http://github.org/plainblack/webgui

-* The (an?) unofficial community process repo is at http://github.org/AlliumCepa/webgui
+If you connect to IRC, please be patient.

 As a general rule, if you're fixing a bug mentioned in http://www.webgui.org/8, discuss it at http://www.webgui.org/webgui/dev/discuss.
 If you're adding a new feature or want to talk about the community process itself, discuss it on https://github.com/AlliumCepa/webgui/issues/.

 If you're adding a new feature, improving wG, or fixing bugs, please fork http://github.org/AlliumCepa/webgui.
-If you're only fixing bugs, you may wish to fork http://github.org/plainblack/webgui.

 There are plenty of ways to help: